MoeraOrg/moeraorg.github.io/overview/index.md

 **End of life.** The owner may decide to close the platform at any moment, if it does not produce enough revenue.
 And often there are no alternatives in the market to migrate to.
-Even if the service is very important to you, you will not be able to prolong its life, even by with payment.
+Even if the service is very important to you, you will not be able to prolong its life, even for payment.

 **Vendor lock-in.** There is no easy way to migrate your data from the